youjie-Zhou/FMF-SLAM/README.md

 ## Our videos

 ## Acknowledgement
-The overall code framework is adapted from RAFT.
+The overall code framework is adapted from DROID-SLAM.
 We thank the authors for the contribution.